microsoft/typechat.net/README.md

 * **Microsoft.TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel for language models, plugins and embeddings.

-* **Microsoft.TypeChat.Dialog**: Classes for working with interactive Agents that have history.

 This structure will evolve as we gather feedback and harmonize features with [TypeChat](https://github.com/microsoft/TypeChat) itself.

 ## Microsoft.TypeChat ##